zentrum-lexikographie/dwdsmor/README.md

 3. the [DWDS dictionary](https://www.dwds.de/) (BBAW n.d.) replacing the
    [IMSLex](https://www.ims.uni-stuttgart.de/forschung/ressourcen/lexika/imslex/)
-   (Fitschen 2004) as the lexical data source for German words, their grammatical categories, and their morphological properties.
+   (Fitschen 2004) as the lexical data source for German words, their grammatical categories, and their morphosyntactic properties.

 ## References